 The Portuguese brought with them the Jesuits, who had as one of their objectives the demarcation of the land.
 In 1720 the Jesuit Luis da Grã erected a chapel under the protection of Saint Michael, baptizing the village as São Miguel da Barra do Rio de Contas.
-The village then become a municipality in 1732 through the work and goodwill of the Countess of Resende, Dona Maria Athaíde e Castro.
-This Countess was the proprietress of the patrimonial commission of Ilhéus, and it was on January 26th that Itacaré was elevated to the status of municipality.
+The village then become officially a town in 1732 through the work and goodwill of the Countess of Resende, Dona Maria Athaíde e Castro, owner of the patrimonial commission of Ilhéus.
+The name of the town would only be changed to Itacaré in 1931.

 The most important historical monuments of Itacaré are the original church (1723) and the Jesuit's house.
 The oldest accounts say that during this period of colonization, the Indians living here (the Guerén and Tupiniquin tribes) constantly attacked Itacaré's residents and Jesuits.
 Because of this the Jesuit fathers decided to build a tunnel connecting the church to their house, where they could escape persecution.

 Itacaré did not experience significant growth throughout the colonial period.
 Although the Rio de Contas was a strategic access route to Chapada Diamantina, the Portuguese Crown prohibited the colonization of lands in the interior of southern Bahia, which limited the development of Itacaré.
 With constant Indian attacks and little control from the government, the Rio de Contas was a place for pirates and smugglers, a lawless land where fugitive slaves found refuge, thus forming one of Brazil's first quilombos.